 Before we get started baking the Carolina Skillet Cake, let’s talk skillets.
-If you don’t have a cast iron skillet, you can buy this one below using my affiliate link.
-I’ll make a little cash at no extra cost to you.
+If you don’t have a cast-iron skillet, you can buy this one below using my affiliate link.
 It comes pre-seasoned and ready to use.

 Mix the batter ingredients together according to the directions below.